shawn1m/overture/README.md

 Overture means an orchestral piece at the beginning of a classical music composition, just like DNS which is nearly the first step of surfing the Internet.

+**Please note:**
-**Please note: Read the entire README document is necessary if you want to use overture safe and sound.
+- **Read the entire README document is necessary if you want to use overture safe and sound.**
-Production usage is not recommended and there is no guarantee or warranty of it.**
+- **Production usage is not recommended and there is no guarantee or warranty of it.**

-**Please note: If you are using the binary releases, please follow the instructions in the README file with corresponding git version tag.
+- **If you are using the binary releases, please follow the instructions in the README file with corresponding git version tag.
 The README in master branch are subject to change and does not always reflect the correct instructions to your binary release version.**

 ## Features

 + Full IPv6 support